-Here are some books that we have read and recommend.
+Here are some books that have read and recommend.

-Car culture has ensnared much of the world--and it's no wonder.
-Convenience and comfort (as well as some clever lobbying) have made the car the transportation method of choice for generations.
-But as the world evolves, the high cost of the automobile is made clearer--with its dramatic effects on pollution, the way it cuts people off from their communities, and the alarming rate at which people are injured and killed in crashes.
-Walker argues that the simplest way to tackle many of these problems at once is with one of humankind's most perfect inventions--the bicycle.
-In How Cycling Can Save the World, Walker takes readers on a tour of cities like Copenhagen and Utrecht, where everyday cycling has taken root, demonstrating cycling's proven effect on reducing smog and obesity, and improving quality of life and mental health.
-Interviews with public figures--such as Janette Sadik-Khan, who led the charge to create more pedestrian- and cyclist- friendly infrastructure in New York City--provide case studies on how it can be done, and prove that you can make a big change with just a few cycling lanes and a paradigm shift.
-Meticulously researched and incredibly inspiring, How Cycling Can Save the World delivers on its lofty promise and leads readers to the realization that cycling could not only save the world, but have a lasting and positive impact on their own lives.
+Car culture has ensnared much of world and it's no wonder.
+Convenience and comfort (as well as some clever lobbying) have made car the transportation method of choice generations.
+But as world evolves, the high cost of automobile is made clearer with it dramatic effects on pollution, the way it cuts people off their communities, and the alarming rates which of people are injured and killed in crashes.
+Walker argues that simplest way to tackle many of problems at once is with of humankind's most perfect inventions the bicycle.
+In How Cycling Can Save the World, Walker takes readers on tour of cities like Copenhagen and Utrecht, where everyday cycling has taken root, demonstrating cycling's proven effect on reducing smog and obesity, and improving quality of life and mental health.
+Interviews with public figures--such as Janette Sadik-Khan, who led the charge to create more pedestrian and cyclist friendly infrastructure in New York City--provide case studies on how it can be done, and prove that you can make big change with just a few cycling lanes and a paradigm shift.
+Meticulously researched and incredibly inspiring, How Cycling Can Save the World delivers on lofty promise and leads readers to the realization that cycling could not only save the world, but have lasting and positive impact on their own lives.